Skip to content

 Even with perfect daily care, your shears will eventually need to be professionally sharpened.
 You’ll know it’s time when you feel them start to pull or fold hair instead of slicing through it cleanly.
 The frequency depends on your workload and the types of cuts you’re doing, but most busy barbers find they need sharpening every three to six months.
 It’s essential to find a sharpener who specializes in professional barber shears.
 They have the right equipment and expertise to restore the factory edge without damaging the delicate blades, ensuring your tools have a long and productive life.

-Handling Tension Adjustments and Minor Repairs
+Adjusting Tension and Making Minor Repairs

 Proper tension is key to how your scissors perform.
 If the blades are too loose, they’ll fold hair; if they’re too tight, you’ll wear down the blades and strain your hand.
 To check the tension, hold one finger ring and lift the other until the blade is horizontal, then let it drop.
 The blade should close about two-thirds of the way.
 If it needs adjusting, use the key or dial that came with your shears to make a very small turn.
 A little goes a long way.
 Regular oiling helps here, too, keeping the pivot area clean and moving freely for precise cuts.